MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 You've registered your app in Azure AD, and obtained an app ID.
 Now, you must update the Teams app manifest with the app ID and subdomain URL.
 The Teams manifest describes how the app integrates into the Microsoft Teams product.

 You'll need to add the `webApplicationInfo` property to the Teams app manifest file.
-It helps users seamlessly sign into your app.
+This property enables Teams SSO for your app and helps users seamlessly access your app.
+It uses the OBO flow for your app.
+You update the app ID (GUID) that you created in Azure AD and your app's domain URI.

 > [!NOTE]
-> - You must use manifest version 1.5 or higher to implement the `webApplicationInfo` field.
+> You must use manifest version 1.5 or higher to implement the `webApplicationInfo` field.
+For more information, please see [webApplicationInfo](/resources/schema/manifest-schema.md#webapplicationinfo).

 <br>
 <br>